 Located in the lower level of the Schwitzer Student Center, the Master Au Ho-nien Museum features 45 pieces of painting, poetry and calligraphy by this world-renowned artist who combines traditional Chinese painting with Western perspective, chiaroscuro and color schemes, often supplementing his naturalistic images with poetic inscriptions.
 The collection, donated to the University by the Au Ho-nien Cultural Foundation in Taiwan, is valued at more than $1 million.
 There is no admission charge to the museum, which is open daily.

 The Sankofa Circle of Sages

-From 2005 - 2008 the Office of Ecumenical & Interfaith Programs hosted five events in celebration of African-American Christian spirituality.
+The Office of Ecumenical & Interfaith Programs hosted five events in celebration of African-American Christian spirituality.
 These "gatherings of the sages" brought together leaders from Indianapolis-area churches, universities and the wider community to honor persons who embody spiritual wisdom.
 The seven honored sages spoke on varying aspects of the rich tradition of African-American Christian spirituality: the black freedom struggle, the spiritual disciplines of the black church, worship in holiness, preaching the word, social justice through education, gospel music, storytelling and dance.
 A display on the second level of the Schwitzer Student Center was erected in appreciation and honor of the sages.
 The center of the display features the continents of Africa and North America joined together against a backdrop of the sunset's brilliant colors.
 Images of the seven sages are paired in a circle engulfing the conjoined continents.
 The words "we must go back and reclaim our past so that we can move forward; then we can understand how and why we came to be who we are" accompany the display.